 Daily programming throughout the ski season caters to families with events, like glow-stick ski-down-the-mountain extravaganza complete with fireworks, snowshoe tours and story-time sessions.
 Certain times of the year, such as Christmas break and spring break, teens have their own activities, too.

 Finally, don't miss the Candy Cabin located at the top of Strawberry Park Express Lift and Upper Beaver Creek Mountain Express Lift, with bulk candy being sold by the pound alongside custom chocolates and classic Pepsi products with real cane sugar.

-In addition, Snowmass has a four-lane, lift-served tubing hill designed for ages 4 to 14 at Elk Camp, which is also home to Ullr Nights, activity-filled fun for families every Friday night mid-December to beginning April.
-Besides the tubing hill, kids (and adults) can have fun making S'mores at the bonfire, ice skating, snow biking, snowshoeing, dancing to live music and playing in the snow playground.
+In addition, Snowmass has a four-lane, lift-served tubing hill designed for ages 4 to 14 at Elk Camp, which is also home to Ullr...
+Nights, activity-filled fun for families every Friday night mid-December to the beginning of April.
+Besides the tubing hill, kids (and adults) can have fun making s'mores at the bonfire, ice skating, snow biking, snowshoeing, dancing to live music, and playing in the snow playground.

 Home base for young children at Snowmass is the Treehouse Kids' Adventure Center, which serves as a child-care facility for babies as young as 8 weeks and a spot to warm up (and play) for preschoolers who may not quite be ready for full-day lessons.

 Teens who ski on their own will like the jumps, rails and boxes at the Snowmass terrain parks, though Buttermilk's are a close second.

 03 of 03